amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 ---
 In an [Event Segmentation](/docs/analytics/charts/event-segmentation/event-segmentation-build) or [Data Table](/docs/analytics/charts/data-tables/data-tables-multi-dimensional-analysis) chart, the *Formula* option in the Measured As module's *Advanced* drop down offers you greater flexibility when performing analyses.
 Custom formulas are also useful for comparing various analyses on the same chart.

 Choose from more than 20 custom formulas to plot the metrics you need.
-You can plot up to six formulas on the same chart, separated by semicolons.
+You can plot up to 10 formulas on the same chart, separated by semicolons.

-This article will describe the mechanics of custom formulas, with examples of formulas you can use right now.
+This article describes the mechanics of custom formulas, with examples of formulas you can use right now.

 {{partial:admonition type='note'}}
 While the Experiment Results chart also uses formula metrics, it does so in a different way than either the Event Segmentation or Data Table charts.
 To learn more about those differences, see [this Help Center article on using formula metrics in Amplitude's Experiment Results chart](/docs/analytics/charts/experiment-results/experiment-results-use-formula-metrics).